-Before system software can enter VMX operation, it enables VMX by setting CR4.VMXE[bit 13] = 1.
-VMX operation is then entered by executing the VMXON instruction.
-VMXON causes an invalid-opcode exception (#UD) if executed with CR4.VMXE = 0.
+Before system software can enter VMX operation, it enables VMX by setting $CR4.VMXE[bit\ 13]=1.VMX$ operation is then entered by executing the VMXON instruction.
+VMXON causes an invalid-opcode exception (#UD) if executed with CR4.VMXE=0.
 Once in VMX operation, it is not possible to clear CR4.VMXE (see Section 19.8).
 System software leaves VMX operation by executing the VMXOFF instruction.
 CR4.VMXE can be cleared outside of VMX operation after executing of VMXOFF.

-VMXON is also controlled by the IA32\FEATURE\CONTROL MSR (MSR address 3AH).
+VMXON is also controlled by the IA32_FEATURE_CONTROL MSR (MSR address 3AH).
 This MSR is cleared to zero when a logical processor is reset.
 The relevant bits of the MSR are:

-• Bit O is the lock bit.
+- Bit O is the lock bit.
 If this bit is clear, VMXON causes a general-protection exception.
-If the lock bit is set, WRMSR to this MSR causes a general-protection exception.
-Once the lock bit is set, the MSR cannot be modified until a power-up reset condition.
+If the lock bit is set, WRMSR to this MSR causes a general-protection exception; the MSR cannot be modified until a power-up reset condition.
 System BIOS can use this bit to provide a setup option for BIOS to disable support for VMX.
-To enable VMX support in a platform, BIOS must set bit 2 (see below) as well as the lock bit.

-• Bit 2 enables VMXON.
-If this bit is clear, VMXON causes a general-protection exception.
+To enable VMX support in a platform, BIOS must set bit 1, bit 2, or both (see below), as well as the lock bit. - Bit 1 enables VMXON in SMX operation.
+If this bit is clear, execution of VMXON in SMX operation causes a general-protection exception.
+Attempts to set this bit on logical processors that do not support both VMX operation (see Section 19.6) and SMX operation (see Chapter 6, "Safer Mode Extensions Reference," in Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2B) cause general-protection exceptions. - Bit 2 enables VMXON outside SMX operation.
+If this bit is clear, execution of VMXON outside SMX operation causes a general-protection exception.
+Attempts to set this bit on logical processors that do not support VMX operation (see Section 19.6) cause general-protection exceptions.